 You probably do not want someone coming inside your home to notarize your documents right now.
-During this time, you may feel especially compelled to finalize your estate plan with so much uncertain and so many falling ill.
+During this time, you may feel especially compelled to finalize your estate plan with so much uncertainty.
 Mendes Weed, LLP is open and willing to help you with your estate plan.
 However, this still does not solve the issue of how to get these documents formally signed.

 Could it be that notaries will finally be able to notarize documents virtually?
 We will be keeping an eye on this issue over the next few weeks.